jordhanus/Reviews_POC/README.md

 # 🌐 Large Language Models (LLM) Analysis Tool

 During the past year, LLMs have left an indelible mark.
 Fluent in over six million forms of communication, they've unlocked a plethora of applications. 🚀 But when it comes to producing structured outputs, especially with massive data, the challenge persists.
 Good news?
-The **gpt-3.5-turbo** model from OpenAI shines at offering results in JSON, crafting structured outputs with adept prompting and scripting. 📊
+The **gpt-3.5-turbo** model from OpenAI shines at offering results in JSON, crafting structured outputs with adept prompting and scripting. 📊 Next to this 'gold' standard (or at least it was before the massive OpenAI announcements of 6 November 2023), I will also showcase some alternative solutions using open source LLMs to either zero-shot classify our reviews, or fine-tune a model to comply with our needs.

 ## 💼 Business Value